votes for children

 - How much might all of this be magnified if there were no lower limit on what age you could take and pass the test?
-Wouldn’t it be refreshing, not to mention bracing and wonderful, to turn the black ops of childhood (status-obsessed helicopter parenting) to good use for once?
+Wouldn’t it be refreshing, not to mention bracing and wonderful, to turn the black ops of helicopter parenting to good use for once?

 Kids aren’t capable of critical thinking

 Are we seriously going to argue that kids are less “mentally competent” than any number of Americans suffering from various forms of cognitive decline (not all of them elderly, by a long shot)?
-In fact, as shown in the chart above, neuropsychologists have found the average 9-10 year old’s executive function is equal to adults 40-49, and better than every age group older), who are pulling the lever for decisions that will likely never affect them, while denying the franchise to those who will have to live with the consequences?
+In fact, as shown in the chart above, neuropsychologists have found the average 9-10 year old’s executive function is equal to adults 40-49, and better than every older age group that’s pulling the lever for decisions which will likely never affect them, while we deny the franchise to those who will have to live with the consequences.
 Isn’t this just another form of taxation without representation?

 Could kids sign up for test prep courses or otherwise game the system?
 Seems highly unlikely, given the huge number of permutations available within a full graphic, animated, online testing system–there are reasons why they’re called “game cheats” rather than “ways to cheat the game”–and would it really speak ill of the initiative if there were a significant number of kids so motivated by it that they’d go to these lengths to “beat it?”

 Could the test–any test–run afoul of the 24th amendment, which prohibits governments from using poll taxes, literacy tests, and the like to disenfranchise potential voters?
-Only if we were on the verge of passing a constitutional amendment guaranteeing children under 18 the right to vote, which, again, sounds like one of them good problems” to have.
+Only if we were on the verge of passing a constitutional amendment guaranteeing children under 18 the right to vote, which sounds like another “one of them good problems” to have.
 Especially when its solution is to deliver on the foundational promise of equal opportunity for all even conservatives profess to support, or at least providing the first foothold for that commitment, via the subject for which public schools were created in the first place.

-Finally, there’s the million bitcoin question, of course: what would be on it, and how would that be determined?
+Finally, there’s the million bitcoin question, of course: what would be on the exam, and how would that be determined?
 We’ve taken a broad stab at what should be tested and how in the table below.
 We hope it looks daunting, like a gauntlet very few adults could make it through, in part because we’re confident kids can, hopefully dragging their parents along into 21st century citizenship with them, and in part because we want to be realistic about what’s possible politically.
 What we know about every group that’s gotten suffrage in this country to date, whether African-Americans, women, Native Americans, 18 year olds–is that they all have a long history–up to the present day–of having to show they’re twice as good or better than the dominant ethnic age group and gender.
 We have no reason to think it will be any different for children, the digital natives who, to quote Baker, “learn more online in a year than [they] learn in school in eight.”